Parallel voting

-While FPTP with PR is the most common pairing in parallel voting, many other combinations are possible.
+Most often, parallel voting involves combining a winner-take-all system with party-list proportional representation (PR).
+While first-preference plurality with PR is the most common pairing in parallel voting, many other combinations are possible.

 The proportion of list seats compared to total seats ranges widely; for example 30% in Taiwan, 37.5% in Japan and 68.7% in Armenia.
+Parallel voting is used in both national parliaments and local governments in Taiwan, Lithuania, Russia, Argentina, and other countries, making it relatively common among the world's electoral systems.